EmbeddingGemma, MRL, InfoNCE, Embed vs. Decode

-In last week’s Frontier issue, I opened with Gemma 3 to motivate KV Cache.
+In last week’s issue, I opened with Gemma 3 to motivate KV Cache.
 The same week, Google announced EmbeddingsGemma.

 Coincidence?
 Perhaps. 😉